t-neumann/slamdunk/doc/source/Alleyoop.rst

 **-r**     x         The reference fasta file.
 **-mq**              Minimum base quality for T->C conversions to be counted (default: 0).
 **-t**               The number of threads to use.
 All tools run single-threaded, so it is recommended to use as many threads as available samples.
 **bam**    x         BAM file(s) containing the final filtered reads.
-Can be multiple if multiple samples are analysed simultaneously.
+Can be multiple if multiple samples are analysed simultaneously (wildcard * is recognized).
 =========  ========  =====================================================================================================================================================================

 ------------------------------------------------------